 As a technologist who practices law, my goal is to be a source of insight for founders on business, finance, and even product strategy.
 The purpose of this blog, particularly the Learn the Essentials section, is to provide Texas-based founders a curated resource for educating themselves on core startup law & finance concepts, without wasting money or equity on lawyers or advisors.

-And acting as my firm’s Chief Technology Officer, I follow the latest tools that allow us to efficiently serve startups at all development stages and legal budgets: from the solo founder to the venture-backed company being acquired or going public.
+And acting as my firm’s Chief Technology Officer, I follow the latest tools that ensure MEMN’s clients receive a “user experience” unlike any other law firm.
 I write about legal technology frequently on this blog.

 Experienced early-stage corporate and venture capital lawyers are an essential part of any startup ecosystem.
 I consider myself incredibly lucky to be part of a law firm that combines the experience and breadth of a top-tier traditional firm, with the flexibility and efficiency of a boutique firm.
 Liberating phenomenal lawyers from bureaucratic, bloated institutions is the icing on the cake.